-In other words, if you have $250,000 and you’d like to receive a set payment each month instead of stressing about what investments to make that won’t go up in smoke and will return your desired income, then you could buy an immediate annuity and receive say, $1,000 a month (the amount differs for everyone…so remember, this is just an example.
+In other words, if you have $250,000 and you’d like to receive a set payment each month instead of stressing about what investments to make that won’t go up in smoke and will return your desired income, then you could buy an immediate annuity and receive say, $1,000 a month.
+(The actual amount differs for everyone…so remember, this is just an example.
 Use a lifetime annuity calculator to determine your income.)

 The consistent pay might be just enough to ease your tensions about your retirement.
 It was difficult to know how long your nest egg would last when viewed as a whole, but now that you have a set $1,000 coming in with your social security money….yeah, you can see this working.

 The downside of lifetime annuities is that they are not designed to offer you stellar returns on your money.
-They are supposed to offer peace of mind.
+They are supposed to alleviate retirement fears and provide peace of mind.